Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Copy List Item to SharePoint List
 -----------------------------------------
-Copies the specified list item to another SharePoint list with the help of Microsoft Flow.
+Copies the specified list item to another SharePoint list with the help of Power Automate (Microsoft Flow).

 You may find an example how to copy or move SharePoint list items with attachments cross-site in `this article <../../flow/how-tos/sharepoint/move-sharepoint-list-items-with-attachments-cross-site.html>`_.